-The Secret to overcoming the Silent Epidemic that’s destroying your Health
+The secret to overcoming the silent epidemic that’s destroying your health.
+What is it?

 Andrographis paniculata is known in Indonesia as Sambiloto which is the name used in Jamu - Indonesian traditional medicine - and will be used throughout this article.
 It is also known commonly as "King of Bitters," and is a member of the plant family Acanthaceae.
 The plant is an annual.
 It is branched, erect growing up to 1 meter in height.
 The leaves and stems of the plant are used to extract the active phytochemicals.
 It grows abundantly in southeastern Asia: Indonesia, India (and Sri Lanka), Pakistan and it is cultivated extensively in China and Thailand.
 It grows best in the tropical and sub-tropical areas of the world.